puppetlabs/puppet-rfc/arm-2.iteration/iteration.md

 #### reject

-Works the same way as select, but returns a new array with the entries for which the block does *not* evaluate to true.
+Works the same way as select, but returns a new array with the entries for which the block evaluates to false or nil.

 #### reduce

-Applies a parameterized block to each element in a sequence of entries from the first argument (_the collection_) and returns the last result of the invocation of the parameterized block.
+Applies a parameterized block to each element in a sequence of entries from the first argument (*the collection*) and returns the last result of the invocation of the parameterized block.

 This function takes two mandatory arguments: the first should be an Array or a Hash, and the last a parameterized block as produced by the puppet syntax: